helenlam100/NLC-Bluemix-Toolchain/lab.md

   ![Natural-Language-Classifier-Service-Instance](./Natural-Language-Classifier-Service-Instance.png)

-8. Next click the “Service Credentials” tab at the top and click the “New Credential” button, then “Add”.
+8. Next click the “Service Credentials” tab at the top and view your credentials.
+If credentials were not created automatically for you, click the “New Credential” button, then “Add”.
 You now have a set of credentials that your application can use.

   ![Natural-Language-Credentials](./Natural-Language-Credentials.png)